Student Handbook

 The waitlist feature offers students a fair, consistent method of enrolling in a full class if openings occur.
 If a class with the waiting list option is full and you choose to be put on the waiting list, you will be automatically enrolled into the class when a space becomes available.
 You can add your name to a waiting list on the web.
 If you decide you no longer want to be on the waiting list for a class, return to the web to have your name removed from the waiting list.

 Please be sure to keep your email address updated with the college because you will receive an email if automatically enrolled into a waitlisted class.
 Check your schedule to know your tuition and fees.
-If you owe additional tuition, remember to pay within the time frame allowed (see Steps to Enrolling on page 3).
+If you owe additional tuition, remember to pay within the time frame allowed.

 If you have not been enrolled via the automated process by the first day of the quarter, go to the class to obtain an instructor’s signature, if possible.
 Bring a signed Enrollment form to the Registration Office for processing.
 The last day to register is on the 10th day of the quarter and tuition is due immediately.
 Web registration hours are 5am to 11pm, seven days a week, during web registration dates.